pollfish/docs/ionic.md

 ### 7.7 Get notified when a user rejected a survey

-You can be notified when use has rejected a Pollfish survey
+You can get notified when use has rejected a Pollfish survey

 ```js
 pollfish.setEventCallback(pollfish.EventListener.OnPollfishUserRejectedSurvey, (_) => {